-Celtics Wrap: Boston Erases 22-point Deficit To Win Game 2 Vs. Sixers
+Celtics Wrap: Boston Erases 22-Point Deficit To Win Game 2 Vs. Sixers

 As hot as the Celtics were in Game 1 on Monday, they were just as cold to begin Game 2.

 From the Celtics’ perspective, the highlight of the first quarter came when Brown returned to a massive ovation from the TD Garden crowd.
-After missing a 3-pointer on his first possession, Brown responded by flushing a breakaway dunk moments later.
+After missing a 3-pointer on his first possession, the sophomore guard responded by flushing a breakaway dunk moments later.

 Boston eventually found its stride in the first frame, but ultimately closed the quarter trailing Philly 31-22.